Thanks to GotNet.com for Non Profit website!

 Mrs. John Barrymore - Doloros Costello was a beauty and her father Maurice Costello was responsible for introducing Moe Howard into acting and thus later on The Three Stooges were created.

 Photograph of Mrs. John Drew circa 1840s.
 Photography was invented in 1839.
+One of the first photographs of that era.
 Twenty years later she would act together with John Wilkes Booth as Lady Macbeth.

 Abraham Lincoln's favorite play was Macbeth.
 In March of 1865, John Wilkes Booth gave his final performance in the play as Duke Pescara in The Apostate, at Ford's Theatre.
 Caroline Shin has written that Louisa Drew also appeared by John Booth's side.
 Yet have been unable to locate cast for play or source.
 Interesting for I found that they were in Macbeth 1863 and assumed it was the only time they appeared together.
 Oh Well.

 Do you want to know what the sad thing is?
 Macbeth killed my great grandfather King Duncan in 1039.
-I found this as a genealogist, not on my father's side, yet on my mother's side of the family.
+On my mother's side of the family.

 -NEW Click here to read more about Louisa Drew and family.